MicrosoftDocs/WSL/WSL/install-manual.md

 You must first enable the "Windows Subsystem for Linux" optional feature before installing any Linux distributions on Windows.

-Open PowerShell as Administrator and run:
+Open PowerShell as Administrator (Start menu > PowerShell > right-click > Run as Administrator) and enter this command:

 ```powershell
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart